 - Bonni Stachowiak (Teaching in Higher Ed) (2016): The Four Agreements of Teaching

-- Office of Teaching Excellence (University of Florida): Quick Guide to Online Communication (pdf)
+- Center for Teaching Excellence (University of Florida): Quick Guide to Online Communication (pdf)

 - Hong Wang (Faculty Focus) (2010): Eight ways to Increase Social Presence in your Online Class

-- Office of Teaching Excellence (University of Florida): Building Community (pdf)
+- Center for Teaching Excellence (University of Florida): Building Community (pdf)